Marino Law | Gold Coast Law Firm

 • contain the criteria that development applications are to be assessed against

 If a DA is assessable, it can be either code or impact assessable.
 Impact assessable DA’s are much more onerous because they are presumed to have a greater impact on the surrounding area.
 Impact assessable applications require public notification whereby submissions can be made by third parties expressing a view for or against a proposal.
+All DA’s go through a standard assessment process to make sure they are assessed equitably.
+The Development Assessment Rules explain how development applications in Queensland must be lodged, assessed and decided.

 • application stage: the applicant will need to lodge a properly made application with the assessment manager, usually the local government